In a few words

 In numbers

-60 hours per week open to the public
+60 public hours per week

-Four million euros per year for the joint operational budget
+Four million euros annual joint management budget

-20,000 m² of building space and 15,000 m² of outdoor space, 250 organizations installed on the premises, 600 shelter beds, 4,000 visitors per day
+20,000 m² of buildings and 15,000 m² of outdoor spaces, 250 structures installed in the premises, 600 accommodation places, 4,000 visitors per day

-10,000 m² of building space and 3,500 m² of outdoor space, 140 organizations, 100 shelter beds, 1 daily reception for asylum seekers, 4,000 visitors per day.
+10,000 m² of built space and 3,500 m² of outdoor space, 140 structures, 100 accommodation places, 1 day care center for asylum seekers, 4,000 visitors per day

 Partners